Pork Tacos (Carnitas)

 Tips for Success

-• What If I Don’t Have Pork Tenderloin?
-That’s alright.
-You can use pork shoulder (butt), or really any other cut of pork.
-Keep in mind, depending on the cut of pork, you may have to adjust the cooking time if using something other than pork tenderloin.
+• Pork options: Take inspiration from my Kalua pork (Hawaiian pulled pork), and use pork shoulder (butt).
+Keep in mind, depending on the cut of pork, you may need to adjust the cooking time if using something other than pork tenderloin.

-• Don’t Overcook the Pork: Easy to say, but not always easy to do!
-You want the pork to be juicy and tender, though, and not tough and dry.
-The best way to gauge if pork is done is to use a meat thermometer, and make sure the pork reaches 145˚Fahrenheit.
+• Don’t overcook the pork.
+You want the pork to be juicy and tender, and not tough and dry.
+The best way to gauge whether pork is done is to use a meat thermometer, and make sure its internal temperature reaches 145˚F.

-• Alternative Cooking Method: Season the pork tenderloin with all of the spices before cutting it into bite-size pieces, and then cook until done.
-Then, shred the pork with two forks, or cut it with a knife, and add it back to the skillet to cook in the orange juice as described.
+• Alternative cooking method: Season the pork tenderloin with all the spices and cook it until done on the stove or in the oven.
+Then, shred the pork with two forks, or cut it into bite-sized pieces with a knife, and add it to a skillet to crisp it up in the citrus juice.

 A single pork carnitas taco topped with tomatoes and onions.